utkarsh-1602/interview-approaches/frontend-concepts/reactjs/Readme.md

         );
         };

+### Children Props
+- In React, the children prop is a special prop that can be passed to a component to render any content that is nested within the component's opening and closing tags.
+- "children props" in React refer to the props that are passed from a parent component to its child component, enabling communication and data flow between them.

 ### JSX (Javascript XML):
 - JSX is a syntax extension for JavaScript recommended by React.
 It looks similar to XML or HTML, making it easier to write React components.